chrismedrela/docs-guide/docs/structure.md

 It's important to have one page with links to every other documentation page.
 A good example is [Django documentation](https://docs.djangoproject.com/en/1.8/).

+At the same time do not forget, that people can get to your documentation through different paths because web is just pages with hyperlinks.
+So they may not go through the front door.

 Single page documentation
 -------------------------